 If you can’t have an open-door policy at the moment, you can consider scheduling staff meetings regularly for your employees.
 This will encourage them to voice their concerns or discuss their issues as a group.

 Also, following up with your employees is one of the important factors for motivating your employees.
 While you may not fix all problems or answer every question, following up shows your employees that you value their input or remarks.
 They will know that you listen to them and they will not be afraid of approaching you in the future.
 This will, in turn, motivate them to work harder.

 What do you do when your employees exceed your expectations?
 Do you offer performance incentives?
 Perhaps, you send them a thank you email.
 Or acknowledge them in your office meetings.

 Research shows that 86% of the businesses across the world have a formal reward program to motivate their employees to do their best.
 Employee recognition creates a sense of accomplishment in the team and promotes employee growth.

 Do you remember all the gifts and rewards your parents gave you for every good grade you got in college?
 Your parents used a system that works effectively.
 Rewarding great work pays off in spades in the long run.

 #3.
 Improve your work environment

 According to Ivory Research, creating an agile work environment is one of the best ways to keep your employees engaged and motivated.
-This means to create an environment emphasizing on fast-paced project management strategies instead of rigid structures.
+This means creating an environment emphasizing fast-paced project management strategies instead of rigid structures.
 While this technique is normally used by software developers, the principles that govern it can be used in any industry or business.